scred47/pleezer/CONTRIBUTING.md

 ### Security

-Please refer to the [SECURITY.md](https://github.com/roderickvd/pleezer/blob/main/SECURITY.md) file for information on how to report security vulnerabilities.
+Please refer to the [Security Policy](https://github.com/roderickvd/pleezer/blob/main/SECURITY.md) for information on how to report security vulnerabilities.
 Do not use GitHub issues or discussions for reporting security vulnerabilities.

 ### Release Process

 We aim for fast and frequent releases to ensure that improvements and fixes are delivered to users as quickly as possible.
 Our release process involves the following steps:

 1. **Merge Pull Requests**: Ensure all relevant pull requests are merged into the `main` branch.
-2. **Update Changelog**: Ensure the [CHANGELOG.md](https://github.com/roderickvd/pleezer/blob/main/CHANGELOG.md) file is up-to-date with the latest changes.
+2. **Update Changelog**: Ensure the [Changelog](https://github.com/roderickvd/pleezer/blob/main/CHANGELOG.md) is up-to-date with the latest changes.
 3. **Tag a New Release**: Create a new tag for the release.
 4. **Publish to Crates.io**: Publish the new version to [crates.io](https://crates.io/crates/pleezer).